CooperRS/RMDateSelectionViewController/README.md

 ## Usage

-See the [Wiki Pages](https://github.com/CooperRS/RMDateSelectionViewController/wiki) on how o use RMDateSelectionViewController.
+See the [Wiki Pages](https://github.com/CooperRS/RMDateSelectionViewController/wiki) on how to use RMDateSelectionViewController.
 Also take a look at [Migration](https://github.com/CooperRS/RMDateSelectionViewController/wiki/Migration) on how to migrate to the latest version of RMDateSelectionViewController.

 ## Documentation
 There is an additional documentation available provided by the CocoaPods team.
 Take a look at [cocoadocs.org](http://cocoadocs.org/docsets/RMDateSelectionViewController/).